saleor/saleor-docs/docs/customization/docker.md

 ---
 id: docker
-title: Using Docker for Development
+title: Using Docker
 ---

 Using Docker to build software allows you to run and test code without having to worry about external dependencies such as cache servers and databases.

 > **Warning**
 >
 > The following setup is only meant for local development.
-See [Docker](deployment/docker.md) for production use of Docker.
+See [Docker](deployment/docker.md) for production use.

-## Local Prerequisites
+## Prerequisites (local)

-You will need to install [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) before performing the following steps.
+You will need to install [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/) before following instructions below.

 > **Note**
 >
 > Our configuration uses [docker-compose.override.yml](https://docs.docker.com/compose/extends/#understanding-multiple-compose-files) that exposes Saleor, PostgreSQL and Redis ports and runs Saleor via `python manage.py runserver` for local development.

-If you do not wish to use any overrides then you can tell compose to only use docker-compose.yml configuration using `-f`, like so: `docker-compose -f docker-compose.yml up`.
+If you do not wish to use any overrides, you can order compose to only use docker-compose.yml configuration using `-f`, for example: `docker-compose -f docker-compose.yml up`.

 ## Using local assets

-By default we do not mount assets for development in the Docker, reason being is those are built in the Docker at build-time and aren’t present in the cloned repository, so what was built on the Docker would be overshadowed by empty directories from the host.
+By default, we do not mount assets for development in the Docker.
+This is because the assets are built in the Docker at build-time and are not present in the cloned repository.
+As a result, what has been built on the Docker, would be subsequently overshadowed by empty directories from the host.

-However, we do know that there might be a case that you wish to mount them and see your changes reflected in the container, thus before proceeding you need to modify docker-compose.override.yml.
+However, we are aware that in some instances you may wish to mount the assets and see your changes reflected in the container.
+To do that modify the docker-compose.override.yml before proceeding.

 In order for Docker to use your assets from the host, you need to remove `/app/saleor/static/assets` volume and add `./webpack-bundle.json:/app/webpack-bundle.json` volume.

-Additionally if you wish to have the compiled templated emails mounted then you need to also remove `/app/templates/templated_email/compiled` volume from web and celery services.
+Additionally, if you wish to have the compiled templated emails mounted, remove also the `/app/templates/templated_email/compiled` volume from the web and celery services.

-## Usage
+## How to use Docker

-Build the containers using `docker-compose`:
+#### 1. Build the containers using `docker-compose`:

 ```console
 $ docker-compose build
 ```

-Prepare the database:
+#### 2. Prepare the database:

 ```console
 $ docker-compose run --rm web python3 manage.py migrate